 There are countless products that consumers purchase every day with the expectation that they will deliver the promised results without causing any harm.
 Unfortunately, not every item that is available for purchase serves its intended purpose, as some of these materials prove to be potentially dangerous products.
 There are countless Maine consumers who have suffered injuries due to a defective item.

-The couple have now filed their suit and have named both Sam’s Club and the manufacturer of the Air Wick air freshener, Reckitt Benckiser.
+The couple has now filed their suit and has named both Sam’s Club and the manufacturer of the Air Wick air freshener, Reckitt Benckiser.
 Neither party has publicly responded to the lawsuit.
-The couple claim that both parties should have known that the product posed an unreasonable danger and that it was defective.
+The couple claims that both parties should have known that the product posed an unreasonable danger and that it was defective.

 Source: miamiherald.com, “Lawsuit claims air freshener explosion damaged woman’s eye“, David Ovalle, Dec.
 1, 2017